edgedb/edgedb/docs/cli/network.rst

    date. :ref:`Details <ref_cli_edgedb_version_check>`
-2. The ``edgedb server`` family of commands and ``edgedb self-update`` discover package versions and docker images and also invoke package managers and docker engine to do some work.
+2. The ``edgedb server`` family of commands and ``edgedb self-update`` discover package versions and docker images and also invoke package managers and the docker engine to do some work.
    :ref:`Details <ref_cli_edgedb_net_server>`